Code-Institute-Submissions/the_game/README.md

 chosen to their advantage.
 I really did think I planned this which I did but hadn't broke it down - I feel I trying to run before
 I can walk.
 At the sametime a bite size approach would have been more rewarding.
 I am definatley learning by my mistakes.

+Looking at my assignment in it's current state it works not as smoothly as I like but it works on the principle of playing with random cards.
+What I do realise is that the better the function the more the user will enjoy the game.

 ### Deployment.